d-ornen/vim-conf/README.md

 * [Leader key]rc - Reload config (some code completion breaks when this option being called, so it is just safer for your sanity to reload nvim as usual)
 * [Leader key]ec - edit config.
 * [Leader key]n - quick open file in new tab

-* [Insert mode]
+ [Insert mode]
-* <Tab> - expand snippet, see honza/vim-snippets repo for detail info, multiple languages support.
+* <Tab\> - expand snippet, see honza/vim-snippets repo for detail info, multiple languages support.
-*
+* <Mod+space> - Trigger autocompletion for the item under cursor.
 ## Important notes
 * Syntax higlighting depends per tab, same as shortcuts, so it is okay to open 2 tabs or split panes with python + cpp script, and launch apropriate shortcut for each file without any relaunches.
-## I am always happy to improve my script, so feel free to send pull requests & issues.
+## I am always happy to improve my config, so feel free to send pull requests & issues.